Jordan-Dennis/Miyake/To Do's.md

     - Dan also has a function for the super-gaussian
     - He then adds the two within another function
     - Finally he converts the units in a 4th function
+    - Dan calculates the super gaussian and then converts the units
+ - Am I getting propotions as my output?